 An internationally sought–after speaker, Rabbi Irwin Kula has inspired people worldwide by using Jewish wisdom to speak to all aspects of modern life and relationships.
 An engaged and thoughtful trader in the global marketplace of ideas, he led a Passover Seder in Bhutan; consulted with government officials in Rwanda; helped build cultural and interfaith bridges in Qatar; and met with leaders as diverse as the Dalai Lama and Queen Noor to discuss compassionate leadership in the 21st century.

 Author, Illustrator, The Way Things Work

-Born on December 2, 1946, David Macaulay was eleven when his family moved from England to the United States.
-Not surprisingly, he continued to grow up and in 1969 received his bachelor of architecture degree from Rhode Island School of Design after spending his fifth year in Rome on the European Honors Program.
+Born on December 2, 1946, David Macaulay was 11 when his family moved from England to the United States.
+Not surprisingly, he continued to grow up, and in 1969 received his Bachelor of Architecture degree from the Rhode Island School of Design, after spending his fifth year in Rome on the European Honors Program.